 Honoring the legacy and character of our nation’s 40th President, the GE-Reagan Foundation Scholarship Program awards financial assistance to college-bound students who demonstrate exemplary leadership, drive, integrity, and citizenship.
 Each year, scholars will receive a $10,000 scholarship renewable for an additional three years – up to $40,000 total per recipient.

 The 2015 application deadline is January 8, 2015.
 For more information, please visit

 Kiwanis Club of Washington, DC Joe Riley Youth Leadership Award

 This scholarship program is open to any graduating high school senior that both resides in and attends school (public, private and charter schools) in the District of Columbia.
 Applications will be judged on leadership qualities as demonstrated by their contribution to their school and community, financial need, and academic achievement.
-Finalists will be interviewed by a panel of business and community leaders to determine the scholarship winners.
 More than $33,000 in cash scholarships will be awarded including a top award of $15,000.
-Students selected as finalists will also recieve a new laptop computer.
+Students selected as semi-finalists will also recieve a new laptop computer.